 Premajor Nursing students are required to seek academic advising each semester through the College of Nursing Student Services Office.
-This advising includes course planning as well as information regarding application materials and deadlines.
+This advising includes course planning and information about application materials and deadlines.

 Transfer Credits.
-While the university accepts transfer credit from other accredited institutions, all transfer credit may not apply toward a B.S.N. degree.
+While ASU accepts transfer credit from other accredited institutions, all transfer credit may not apply toward a B.S.N. degree.
 Students completing course work at a community college or university other than ASU should consult a College of Nursing academic advisor to plan an appropriate sequence of prerequisite courses and to apply to the professional program.
-The College of Nursing has a transfer partnership agreement with the Maricopa Community College District.
+The college has a transfer partnership agreement with the Maricopa Community College District.
 See a College of Nursing academic advisor for details.
-The college may not accept transfer credit (especially science) completed more than 10 years before the date of application to the professional program.
+The college may not accept transfer credit (especially science) completed more than seven years before the date of application to the professional program.